-To be admitted to this program, you must have a bachelor's degree and 30 credit hours (12 of which can be in cognates (related courses)) in the subject area.
+To be admitted to this program, you must have a bachelor's degree and 30 credit hours in the subject area.
 In addition, at least 6 of your pure content credits must be at the advanced level.
 The social studies content core has specific requirements for its 30 credits.
 If you don’t already have this background, you will need to complete further course work at Empire State College or elsewhere before you apply to this program.

 Can I transfer in graduate credits from another college?

 You may be able to transfer in credits from a graduate-level course if the title and content are considered equivalent to the Empire State College MAT course.
-For more information, please see page 106 of the 2014 - 2015 Graduate Catalog (PDF 1,146kB).
+For more information, please see the Graduate Catalog.

 Where can I find out information about available teaching positions?

 The New York State School Boards Association’s 2017 report “Teacher Shortage?
 What Teacher Shortage?” provides an overview of teacher shortage patterns across the state, both in terms of geographic region and content area (http://www.nyssba.org/clientuploads/nyssba_pdf/teacher-shortage-report-05232017.pdf).
 Please contact your local school districts for additional information about teacher openings in your region.

 Note: You will need Adobe Reader to read PDF documents.
 If the Reader is not installed on your computer, download it for free from Adobe.